Romelium/dircat-rust/README.md

 ### Intelligent File Discovery

-- **Git Repository Cloning:** Process remote git repositories directly by providing a URL. `dircat` will clone the repo into a temporary location and process it.
+- **Git Repository Cloning:** Process remote git repositories directly by providing a URL.
+  - **Persistent Caching:** The first time you process a repository, `dircat` clones it into a persistent local cache (e.g., `~/.cache/dircat/repos` on Linux).
+Subsequent runs for the same URL are significantly faster as they only fetch the latest updates instead of re-cloning the entire repository.
   - **Private Repos:** Automatically uses your SSH agent or default SSH keys for authentication.
   - **Branch Selection:** Clone a specific branch with `--git-branch`.
   - **Shallow Clone:** Perform a shallow clone with `--git-depth` to save time and data.